 - Mobile App

 Shopify's apps may streamline your online store operations, but many of them charge additional monthly prices on top of the price you pay to keep your Shopify store running.
 The apps are helpful and can save time for crucial business operations like accounting, marketing, and shipping.

-Using "Shopify Payments" removes the transaction fee but if you choose to go with a third-party payment gateway that transaction fee will be required.
-If you decide to use an external payment gateway other than Shopify Payments, then you will be charged some percentage of a transaction fee ranging from 2% to .5% depending on which plan you are on.
+Using "Shopify Payments" removes the transaction fee but if you choose to go with a third-party payment gateway, that transaction fee will be required.
+If you decide to use an external payment gateway other than Shopify Payments, then you will be charged some percentage of a transaction fee ranging from 2 percent to .5 percent depending on which plan you are on.